Top Ten: Motion Picture Music Treasures Part 4 The Lost Weekend

-The other scene offering Rozsa a "blank canvas" is one of cinema's most memorable: The walk down 3rd Avenue, which I have included below.
-Note the composer's ingenious use of the theremin that heightens the protagonist's agonizing delirium to stunning effect.
+The other scene offering Rozsa a "blank canvas" is one of cinema's most memorable: the walk down 3rd Avenue, which I have included below.
+Note the composer's ingenious use of the theremin that heightens the protagonist's agonising delirium to stunning effect.

 It is also available on DVD:

 Its original score is a previous soundtrack recommendation and can be purchased here.